mrama/Hack-CMU-2016/readme.md

-# Hack-CMU-2016
+# PrePoster®

-visualize some posters
+Simulate posters on a surface

 ## dependencies